conneroisu/conneroh.com/internal/data/docs/projects/cpre488-mp2.md

 **Bayer Pattern Sensor Format**:

 The VITA-2000 camera sensor uses a Bayer filter pattern.
-This means each pixel captures only one color component (Red, Green, or green) arranged in a specific pattern.
+This means each pixel captures only one color component (Red, Green, or Blue) arranged in a specific pattern.

 **Direct Raw Data Display**: Without the demosaic and color processing enabled, the system is directly displaying the raw Bayer pattern data, which appears as a grayscale or monochrome image.
 Each pixel only contains intensity information for a single color, but the display treats it as luminance-only data.